projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 ACRN VT-d supports DMA remapping error reporting.
 ACRN VT-d requests a IRQ / vector for DMAR error reporting.
 A DMAR fault handler is registered for the IRQ.
-DMAR unit supports report fault event via MSI.
+DMAR units support report fault events via MSI.
-When a fault event occurs, a MSI is generated, so that the DMAR fault handler will be called to report the error event.
+When a fault event occurs, an MSI is generated, so that the DMAR fault handler will be called to report the error event.

 Data Structures and Interfaces